1836: Escape to America Chapter One excerpts: Berleburg

 Through the leather lines he held, William Josef could feel the team’s strength and gentleness; for the first time, he felt with immense pride that this was his land.
 He was a part of this land of spruce trees and birch trees and massive beech and oak, of rolling fields of wheat and oats and flax, of vineyards slanting down to the river.
 It did not and could not belong to the goddam Prussians or the duchy of Sayn-Wittgenstein-Berleberg, or even their great-uncle, Herr Beckmann, good-hearted, well-meaning, untrustworthy, lazy and tired old gentleman that he was.
 It occurred to William Josef for the first time that the land belongs to those who work it and who care for it.
 They are its true citizens, not just those with a deed in their pocket, and that this citizenship is a vow made to become a steward to man and animal and trees and wheat and the very Earth itself.

 The preview ends here.
-1836: A Land Too Fabulous will be available soon.
+1836: Escape to America will be available soon.
 Please leave your email to reserve a copy.